 "As a pediatric endocrinologist, I've counseled many parents who are worried about their children's growth," Dr. Kaplowitz said.
 "There is a wide range of what is 'normal' for child growth and development.
 If a child is otherwise healthy and is following their own curve, what the parents often need is reassurance that their child is fine, and not a lot of testing."

-The new Choosing Wisely list supports evidence-based strategies to choose tests when appropriate and to avoid them when they are unlikely to benefit the child, or possibly cause harm.
+This Choosing Wisely list supports evidence-based strategies to choose tests when appropriate and to avoid them when they are unlikely to benefit the child, or possibly cause harm.

 underarm odor aren't accompanied by other physical signs of sexual maturation such as breast development in girls, or rapid growth.